TIBCOSoftware/flogo-contrib/activity/actreply/README.md

 title: Reply
 weight: 4601
 ---
-# flogo-reply
+# Reply
-This activity provides your flogo action/flow the ability to reply to a trigger invocation and set output values.
+This activity allows you to reply to a trigger invocation and map output values.

 ## Installation
+### Flogo Web
+This activity comes out of the box with the Flogo Web UI
+### Flogo CLI
 ```bash
 flogo install github.com/TIBCOSoftware/flogo-contrib/activity/actreply
 ```